tatdig/TDCoin-lightning/doc/lightningd-config.5.md

 DESCRIPTION
 -----------

-When lightningd(8) starts up, it reads a configuration file.
-By default that is *config* in the **.lightning** subdirectory of the home directory (if it exists), but that can be changed by the *--lightning-dir* or *--conf* options on the lightningd(8) command line.
+When lightningd(8) starts up it usually reads a general configuration file (default: **$HOME/.lightning/config**) then a network-specific configuration file (default: **$HOME/.lightning/testnet/config**).
+This can be changed: see *--conf* and *--lightning-dir*.

-Configuration file options are processed first, then command line
+General configuration files are processed first, then network-specific ones, then command line options: later options override earlier ones except *addr* options and *log-level* with subsystems, which accumulate.

-options: later options override earlier ones except *addr* options which accumulate.
+*include * followed by a filename includes another configuration file at that point, relative to the current configuration file.

 All these options are mirrored as commandline arguments to lightningd(8), so *--foo* becomes simply *foo* in the configuration